jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 This finding may seem odd, because the spending in and around stadiums is easily observable.
 However, it fails to increase overall economic output, because much of it is redirected from other local entertainment and consumption.
 Money spent at a game is often money that area residents would have spent somewhere else in the community.
 When researchers account for the reallocation of existing local economic activity, the estimated economic effects are usually small.

 # Frequently Asked Questions #

 ## Do stadiums create economic growth?

 The general finding from peer-reviewed economic research is that professional sports facilities have little measurable effect on metropolitan income, employment, or overall economic activity.

 This does not mean that nobody benefits.
 A stadium may increase spending at nearby bars, restaurants, hotels, and entertainment businesses.
-A team or developer may also profit from the venue and surrounding real estate.
-But localized gains do not necessarily represent growth for the broader community.
+A team or developer may also profit from the venue and surrounding real estate, but localized gains do not necessarily represent growth for the broader community.
 Activity simply moves from one neighborhood, business, or entertainment option to another.

 The most important distinction is between: